Bảo Đại: Mistresses

-The Communist Party of Vietnam considered him to be a traitor.
-After he was once again helped by France as the head of state of Vietnam, Ho Chi Minh said in an interview with Chinese media: "Vĩnh Thụy brought the French invading army back to Vietnam and killed more compatriots.
+The Communist Party of Vietnam (CPV) considered him to be a traitor.
+After he was once again helped by France as the Head of State of Vietnam, Ho Chi Minh said in an interview with Chinese media: "Vĩnh Thụy brought the French invading army back to Vietnam and killed more compatriots.
 Vĩnh Thụy is a true traitor.
 The French colonists conspired to restore slavery in Vietnam.
 Vĩnh Thụy is the confidant of the colonists.
 Although Vietnamese law is very tolerant to those who have lost their way, they will severely punish the traitorous orphans.
 The Vietnamese people are determined to defeat all colonial conspiracies and fight for true independence and reunification."

+On one hand, Bảo Đại remains a highly discussed figure.
+The CPV labels him a traitor, but does not treat him as harshly as subsequent leaders of the later South Vietnam; his role continues to be studied, ranging from a somewhat sympathetic figure to the Việt Minh to a moderate figure who tried to avoid war, given Bảo Đại himself agreed to abdicate in 1945 to give power for the Việt Minh.

+Vietnamese diaspora

+Most Overseas Vietnamese, who are ardently anti-communist, didn't consider Bảo Đại positively, partly due to his weak-willed reputation and inability to confront with the communist threat, as well as his reclusive life and his perceived cowardice.
+His role is also studied by the diaspora, although recent studies had questioned the perception due to perceived bias by both the Vietnamese diaspora and the CPV.